GENI-NSF/geni-tools/README-stitching.txt

 `Hostname > 63 char`
  - Try a shorter client_id (node name) or slice name

+`no edge hop`
+ - Your request RSpec likely lists a `component_manager` naming an aggregate which has no interface on the given link.
+Perhaps a copy-and-paste error?

 `Duplicate link`
  - Do you have 2 links with the same client_id?
 Edit your request.